Stephen-J-Whitaker/co2-score/README.md

         - “Summary”: [String] Summing up notice displayed at the end of the questionnaire

-        Each question is an instance of the Question class (defined in [questionnaire.py])(questionnaire.py).
+        Each question is an instance of the Question class, defined in [questionnaire.py](questionnaire.py).
 It holds the question string (what the user is being asked to respond to), the maximum possible integer score for the question and sequentially ordered list of question answer options that the user choses from.

         One questionnaire instance exists whilst the software is running and this contains as many Question instances as there are in the spreadsheet, which, with its current content, is 12 questions.